Two A4 modular symmetries for Tri-Maximal 2 mixing: A4 multiplication rules

-The $A_4$ irreducible representations are three singlets and one triplet.
-The representations for the generators are in TABLE \ref{table:representations}.
+This group has four irreducible representations: an invariant singlet $\bfs$, two non-invariant singlets $\bfsp$ and $\bfspp$, and a triplet $\bft$.
+The representations for the generators are in TABLE \ref{table:representations A4}.
 The three dimensional representation is not determined uniquely but up to an unitary transformation, representing a change of basis.
-Two possible basis are the complex basis, in which $T$ is diagonal, and the real basis, in which $S$ is diagonal.
+A possible basis is the complex basis, in which $T$ is diagonal, another possible basis is the real basis, in which $S$ is diagonal.

 To transform from one basis to the other, we use

 where the change of basis matrix is

 and obeys $U_\omega^\dagger=U_\omega P_{23}$.